trussworks/Engineering-Playbook/docs/infrasec/ci_cd.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
 ```

-#### Commit Hash
+#### Other versioning strategies

+These are other versioning strategies we've seen.
+We do not recommend them.

-A commit hash is unique (with extremely few collisions) and is easily linked
+- A commit hash is unique (with extremely few collisions) and is easily linked
   back to history in code.
-However, how much has changed is opaque to your users
+However, how much has changed is opaque
   and it is difficult to determine how old this version is in comparison to other
   versions.

-#### Other versioning strategies

-These are other versioning strategies we've seen.
-We do not recommend them.

 - _Feature branch related names._ These should be short lived and maintained
   for no more than a few days.
 Most users will not find these useful.
 - _Build id related names._ These are opaque to a user and harder to dig up